tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-interview-with-brent-ozar-about-the-book.md

 Both of them.**

 Lemme make one thing perfectly clear: I am the dumbest author involved in this book.
 For real.
-When I first got the chance to be involved with this book, I looked at the available chapter list and said, “I'll take storage and the Performance Dashboard.”
+When I first got the chance to be involved with this book, I looked at the available chapter list and said, "I'll take storage and the Performance Dashboard."
 I took storage because I loooooove storage, and I took the Performance Dashboard because I thought it would be easy.

 The storage chapter was hard because I wanted to keep working on it forever.
 One of my coauthors said he spent 1,200 hours on one chapter, and I can see how that would happen.
 As I was writing and editing the storage chapter, I just kept thinking of more and more things I wanted to throw in there, but when you're writing, you have to make sure you're covering each subject well enough.
 I didn't want to do a half-ass job covering a million topics.
 I eventually had to cut myself off to do my day job, and I'm still killing myself over things I didn't get to include.
 I didn't include the infamous 15-second IO warning events, for example.
 I'm hoping we get to do a SQL 2008 R2 version so I can expand it.

-The Performance Dashboard chapter was hard because I wrote it and then said, “Okay, this is not nearly enough information.”
+The Performance Dashboard chapter was hard because I wrote it and then said, "Okay, this is not nearly enough information."
 I dove into creating new reports because really, if you're going to go down the Performance Dashboard route, you're going to want to roll your own stuff too.
 I didn't originally sign onto the project to write an SSRS book (because I'm an SSRS noob) but I had to include some stuff on it, and that made me nervous.

 **Denis: Will you write another book?**